logseq/logseq/docs/dev-practices.md

   tests.
 To run all tests except those tests run `node static/tests.js -e focus`.
 3. Or focus namespaces: Using the regex option `-r`, run tests for `frontend.text-test` with `node static/tests.js -r text`.

+Multiple options can be specified to AND selections.
+For example, to run all `frontend.text-test` tests except for the focused one: `node static/tests.js -r text -e focus`

 For help on more options, run `node static/tests.js -h`.

 #### Autorun Tests